ascoderu/lokole/README.rst

   echo "- Cluster URL: http://$cluster_host"
   echo "- Certificate: $cert_file"

-The production cluster is wired-up with continuous delivery via Travis so that whenever a new release gets created on Github, the containers are automatically re-built and deployed to the cluster.
+If you're setting up a new continuous delivery integration, make sure to update the secrets archive in Travis to include your cluster certificate and environment dotfile since the items included in this repository are specific to the Ascoderu deployment of this repository.
+For more information, take a look at how to
+`encrypt files with Travis <https://docs.travis-ci.com/user/encrypting-files/>`_.

 How do I...
 -----------